Phase 2RAG and Tool Calling·13 min read

 NDCG: Are the best results ranked first?

 Normalized Discounted Cumulative Gain measures whether the most relevant results appear at the top.
-A search that returns the best chunk at position 1 scores higher than one that buries it at position 5.
+A search that returns the best result at position 1 scores higher than one that buries it at position 5.

 # script_id: day_023_indexing_querying_updating/ndcg_metric